-Our customers have raved about the success of this method and we believe you will too.
-It is important to keep in mind that every child’s learning curve is different, so the timeframe may vary.
-Of course, you'll be there to encourage them through this childhood milestone.
+Our customers have raved about the success of this method, and we believe you will too.
+Keep in mind that every child’s learning curve is different, so the timeframe may vary.
+Of course, you'll be there to encourage your little bike rider through this childhood milestone.

 Ready to teach your child how to ride a bike?

 PART 1 | Before Teaching Your Kid to Ride

 PART 2 | Teaching Your Kid to Ride a Bike in 3 Simple Steps